 Dream Warriors is filled with little touches like the ones mentioned above; touches that don’t quite work.

-Cult-Movie Review: A Nightmare on Elm Street 3: Dream Warriors (1987)
+Elm St. Binge: A Nightmare on Elm Street III: Dream Warriors (1987)

 A Nightmare on Elm Street 3: Dream Warriors (1987) is the second-most important title in the entire Freddy franchise.